syyunn/Mapping-Political-Communities-into-Rn/README.md

 ## Why Embedding of Lobby Network
 Networks are easily and naturally represented by adjacency matrix, but such matrices are generally sparse and high dimension,thus not well suited to statistical learning.
 Information preserving representation finding let us leverage different kind of statistical learning method to interpret and transform the data distribution for another/down-stream tasks.
+All of the above frameworks utilize the skip-gram model [33, 34] to learn a representation of a node incorporating its topological context, so nodes with similar topological information will have similar numerical representations.

 ### Anaology to Word2Vec to Emphasize the Importance of Finding Embeddings
 Word2vec [29] is the deep learning